AI Agent Fundamentals: Why Most Agent Demos Fail (2026)

 FAQ

 What is the difference between an AI agent and a chatbot?
-A chatbot responds once.
-An agent acts in a loop, uses tools, and can autonomously complete multi-step tasks.
+A chatbot responds once per user message.
+An agent acts in a loop across multiple steps, using tools to gather information and take actions autonomously.

 When should I use agents vs standard RAG?
 Use RAG when you need to answer questions about documents.
-Use agents when you need to take actions, use multiple tools, or complete tasks that require multi-step planning.
+Use agents when you need to take actions, use multiple tools in flexible combinations, or complete tasks requiring multi-step planning.

 Are agents reliable enough for production?
-It depends on task complexity.
-Well-defined, narrow tasks (e.g., "look up a customer record and draft an email") can be production-ready.
-Open-ended, complex tasks have higher failure rates and need human oversight.
+It depends on task complexity and how narrowly scoped the tools are.
+Well-defined tasks (look up a record, draft an email) can be production-ready.
+Open-ended tasks have higher failure rates and need human oversight or fallback mechanisms.

 What to Learn Next